AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 * **Select All:** Export all records or module level activities in the specified date range.
 * **Completed:** Export all records that are completed in the date range.
-* **In Progress: **Export all records that have the status- In Progress.
+* **In Progress:** Export all records that have the status- In Progress.
-* **Not Started: **Exclude the records&nbsp;that are enrolled in the given date range, but haven't started when generating the report.
+* **Not Started:** Exclude the records that are enrolled in the given date range, but haven't started when generating the report.

 * **Unenrolled:** Include all records that are unenrolled in the date range.